 Adversity refers to a detrimental environment in which an individual has an increased likelihood of maladaptation or negative psychological outcomes (Luthar & Cicchetti, 2000).
 Adversity can be classified in terms of severity and onset, and can be operationalized in many ways.
 Severity of adversity can be thought of as mild, moderate, or severe, and onset can be distinguished as chronic or acute (Garmezy, 1983).
 Adversity has been operationally defined in diverse ways, including low socioeconomic status, low birth weight, abusive family situations, or medical conditions such as stroke (Masten, 2001; Werner, 1971; Glymour, Weuve, Fay, Glass, & Berkman, 2008).
 As explained by Masten (2001), it is possible to posit an absolute vulnerability factor, such as being in a fire, but many vulnerability factors are in fact one end of a positive-negative continuum of possibilities.
 Masten (2001) describes this by using the example of the type of parenting that a child is exposed to, which could be simplified into a continuum from 'good parenting' to 'bad parenting'.
 In this case, bad parenting would likely act as a risk factor, but good parenting may represent both the absence of this particular adversity as well as a possible protective factor that would function in the presence of a different adverse situation (Masten, 2001).
-Furthermore, risk factors can summate and the presence or absence of one risk factor may be negatively or positively correlated with the presence of others (Luthar & Cicchetti, 2000).
+Furthermore, risk factors can summate and the presence of others (Luthar & Cicchetti, 2000).